njustesen/botbowl/docs/submit.md

 ```

 In Bot Bowl II, every bot plays ten games against each other bot.
 During each series of ten games, the two competing bots will
-be instantiated just once, then play the ten games in a sequence, and finally shut down.
-Before each new game in the series, the ```new_game()```
-method is called and at the end of each game, ```end_game()``` is called.
-This allows you to save important information about the
+be instantiated just once, then play the ten games of the series, and finally shut down.
+Before each new game in the series, the ```new_game()``` method is called and at the end of each game, ```end_game()``` is called.
+This allows you to easily adapt
-game in case you want your bot to adapt before the next game.
-You can save files locally (use only relative paths) but it probably
-won't be necessary since the agent's process is kept alive anyway.
-Better just store it in memory.
+your strategy based on the game result.
+It is, however, not possible to save data between the series but this is hardly useful anyways.

 ## Submission link